 The Constitution aims to 'dismantle systemic forms of disadvantage and subordination in our post-apartheid society.'
 Law and justice institutions play a key role in the distribution of rights and resources in South Africa.
-The mainstreaming and institutionalisation of a gender perspective in the justice system is an essential step toward recovering a feeling of trust and security in it and combating its impunity.
-This mainstreaming entails an analysis of women within the justice system as users, as administrators and actors in the legal field.
+The mainstreaming and institutionalisation of a gender perspective in the justice system is an essential step toward recovering a feeling of trust and security and combating its impunity.
+This mainstreaming entails an understanding of women's experiences within the justice system.
+There are still significant challenges in ensuring that women's rights are promoted and protected.
+Women: